 (₹ in lakh)

-As at March 31, 2023 As at March 31, 2022
+Particulars As at As at

-5 893 5 893
+March 31, 2023 March 31, 2022

-5 893 5 893
+Estimated amount of contracts remaining to be executed on capital account (net of advances) 5 893 5 893

-March 31, 2023 5 893
+Total 5 893 5 893

 40 a) Reliance Commercial Finance Limited (RCFL) was engaged with its lenders for arriving at the debt resolution plan.
 In this regard, certain lenders of RCFL had entered into an Inter-Creditor Agreement (ICA) in accordance with the circular dated June 7, 2019 issued by the Reserve Bank of India (RBI) on Prudential Framework for Resolution of Stressed Assets.
 Majority of the lenders had already executed the ICA dated July 6, 2019 with Bank of Baroda acting as the Lead Lender.
 The ICA lenders had evaluated, voted upon and selected Authum Investment & Infrastructure Limited as the final bidder on July 15, 2021 and the same was intimated to the Stock Exchange by the Company through the media release.
 Authum resolution plan was shared with the Debenture Trustees to call for the Debenture Holder's meeting and seek approval on the resolution plan.